 Materials which have a renewal period and which are not “requested” by another patron may be renewed two times.
 If patrons neglect to renew or return their items, the library will automatically renew their items up to the renewal limit.
 Materials that a patron may no longer renew, because the maximum number of renewals have been reached, must be returned to the library.
 A Library Administrator has the authority to extend the renewal period for any items at his/her discretion.

-Item Limits noted below are per location up to a maximum of 50 total items:
+Item Limits noted below apply to one library card up to a maximum of 50 total items:

 - Audiobooks (regardless of format): 15